geekiam/website/static/posts/what-are-javascript-promises.md

 development is primarily dedicated to managing complexity.
 One of the symptoms of complexity refers to the Cognitive Load, which refers to how much a developer needs to know in order to complete a task.

-> Complexity is anything related to the structure of a software systemd that makes it hard to understand and modify the
+> Complexity is anything related to the structure of a software system that makes it hard to understand and modify the
 > system
 >
 > [John Ousterhout - A philosophy of software design](https://amzn.to/3nj4EbF "A philosophy of software design")